DataDog/documentation/content/en/real_user_monitoring/explorer/visualize.md

 ### List widget

-The [List Widget on dashboards](https://docs.datadoghq.com/dashboards/widgets/list/) allows you to view individual events for a given data source, including RUM data.
-You can export sessions to the list widget directly from the RUM explorer or build queries from scratch on any dashboard.
+The [List Widget on dashboards][8] shows individual events for a given data source, including RUM data.
+You can export sessions to the list widget directly from the RUM explorer, or build queries from scratch on any dashboard.

 In addition to dashboards, the list widget can be used in Notebooks as well, allowing you to add RUM events as part of reports and investigations.